 Around the 1940s, it was removed and replaced by Bromine.
 We are so deficient in Iodine.
 We use it to do a thyroid scan.
 If we had all the Iodine we needed, the thyroid would not take up any more when given to people.

 Converting T4 into the helpful T3 is dependent on many cofactors, which are usually deficient.
 Also, some things block this conversion.
 Chlorine in water, Fluoride in toothpaste and water, Bromine in baked goods, and hot tubs are all common inhibitors of the transformation.
 These can make the good T3 turn back into T4 for storage.

 Testing a Reverse T3 tests this.
 If elevated, these toxins must be decreased or eliminated and deficiencies must be fixed.
 Sometimes, patients need extra T3.
-This can be done using Liothyronine (Cytomel), synthetic T3, or Natural Thyroid Hormone, which has T3 and T4 together.
+This can be done using Liothyronine (Cytomel), synthetic T3, or Natural Thyroid Hormone.
+It combines T3 and T4 together.
 We prefer the Natural Thyroid Hormone.
-This has both hormones and is cheaper.
+This contains both hormones and costs less.